darkoppressor/cheese-engine/README.md

 ## License

 This engine's source code is licensed under the MIT License.
-See [LICENSE.txt](docs/LICENSE.txt) for the full license text.
+See [LICENSE.md](docs/LICENSE.md) for the full license text.

-Please note that there are a couple of files in the docs/ directory named CONTENT-LICENSE...
-These are for use with various engine projects, and do not pertain to the engine itself.
+Please note that there are a couple of files in the docs/ directory named contentLicense<Type>.md These are for use with projects using the engine, and do not pertain to the engine itself.